spartako/android-location-utils/README.md

 ## Example usage
 There is an sample implementation you can check-out and try.

+If you try to import it into Android Studio it will probably complain about not finding the Android SDK.
+If that's the case just provide the location in a local.properties file in the root folder of the project.

 ## Limitations
 No Geofencing (shouldn't be hard to add though).